Summary of Key ARP ESSER Provisions

 Remediation vs. Acceleration

-PDE's Accelerated Learning Toolkit mitigates learning gaps and emotional health concerns through an accelerated learning system that includes a focus on high-quality academics, supportive learning environments, healthy system conditions, and a system of scaffolded supports.
+PDE's Accelerated Learning Toolkit (PDF) mitigates learning gaps and emotional health concerns through an accelerated learning system that includes a focus on high-quality academics, supportive learning environments, healthy system conditions, and a system of scaffolded supports.
 This new resource provides a systematic process and technical support for school leaders and communities to make key decisions for the start of the new school year.

 There is a key distinction between traditional remediation and learning acceleration that necessitates a shift in thinking when providing supports to students.
 Accelerated learning concentrates on providing instruction to students in their grade-level curriculum with built-in opportunities to capture any missed skills or concepts from the previous year.
 Through accelerated learning, students can overcome any gaps in their learning while engaging in new learning, ultimately mitigating any learning loss.
 Table 1 outlines the various mindset shifts that facilitate true learning acceleration that enables students to learn at grade level, expanding educational opportunities for the students furthest behind.